What is Stock Beta?

 - Beta of greater than 1 implies that the stock is more volatile than the underlying market or index.

 A negative Beta is possible but highly unlikely.
-Most of the investors believe that gold and stock based on gold tend to perform better when the market takes a dive.
-Whereas a Beta of zero is possible in case of government bonds acting as risk-free securities providing a low yield to the investors.
+Most investors believe that gold and stock based on gold tend to perform better when the market dives.
+Whereas a Beta of zero is possible in the case of government bonds acting as risk-free securities providing a low yield to the investors.
 And a Beta of greater than zero is the most common scenario that we see in the investment world.
 Most of the stocks follow this pattern.

-This has been a guide to what is Stock Beta and its definition.
-Here we discuss Stock Beta formula and how to calculate stock beta (step by step) along with practical examples.
+This article has been a guide to what is Stock Beta and its definition.
+Here we discuss the Stock Beta formula and calculate stock beta (step by step) along with practical examples.
 You can learn more about from the following articles –